JonFinley211/Liri-Node-App/README.md

 To get the random search with the do-what-it-says command I used the core fs package that is native to node.
 Using this I was able to run a search on a different document in the directory (random.txt).
 Inside of that file was held a random command and search value.
 Currently it holds "movie-this,Silverado", but can be updated to hold any of the three searches (movie, song, or concert).

-## Also
-> If you have any questions about this project or would like to work with me in the future please don't heistate to send me an email: cmmclaughlin7@gmail.com